Codename: XSV 17 Thunder Child

 The design of Thunder Child is a story that speaks for itself.
 If we have to imagine the next James Bond powerboat, we believe that this monster would perfectly fit.
 In fact, if we compare this one with (in our opinion) the two most famous James Bond boats to date – Glastron Carlson CV23HT and Lotus Esprit Turbo Sub – Thunder Child would easily take first place.
 Together with a Lotus Sub of course.

 One year ago, Thunder Child set a new world record “Long Way Round” Circumnavigation of Ireland via Rockall.
 Rockall is a desolate islet located 500 kilometers off the coast of Ireland.
-Safehaven Marine, designers and builders of Thunder Child, picked this extreme route surely for a reason.
+Safehaven Marine, designers and builders of this magnificent yacht, picked this extreme route surely for a reason.
 It involves a 2,067 kilometer journey and a 1,000 kilometer open ocean crossing across the North Atlantic.
 This is one of the roughest and most notorious seas on the planet.

 In the light of all this information, Safehaven Marine set the Thunder Child as definitely one of the most desirable and prestigious motor yachts of today.